-ABET will book hotel reservations on your behalf at The Westin Baltimore Washington Airport hotel, 1110 Old Elkridge Landing Rd, Linthicum Heights, MD 21090, for two nights.
+ABET will book hotel reservations on your behalf at Hotel Indigo Downtown Baltimore, 24 W. Franklin St., Baltimore, Maryland, 21201 for two nights.
 DO NOT book a hotel through Concur.
 The cost of your hotel room will be billed directly to ABET.
 However, you will be asked to check in with a credit card to cover any incidentals.

 If you need an additional night at the hotel, please email training@abet.org with the date(s) and an explanation of your need (i.e. international travel, flight times).
 It will be reviewed and approved on a case-by-case basis according to policy.
-If you would like to stay at The Westin for personal travel, ABET can book additional nights for you; however, you will be required to cover the cost personally.
+If you would like to stay at Hotel Indigo for personal travel, ABET can book additional nights for you; however, you will be required to cover the cost personally.